lyndonfox-web/lyndonfox-web.github.io/README.md

 # lyndonfox-web.github.io
-## Click on the link to view the website
+## Click on the link below to view the website
 https://lyndonfox-web.github.io/